markmontymark/patterns/coffeescript/porting-notes.md

 ## RequireJS circular dependency idiom

-According to [this Stack Overflow answer|http://stackoverflow.com/a/14326040/766921], here's an idiom for getting around circular dependency problems with RequireJS
+According to the Stack Overflow answer http://stackoverflow.com/a/14326040/766921, here's an idiom for getting around circular dependency problems with RequireJS